hlr95035339/PM_Portfolio_ERP_Dashboard/README.md

 ## Reflection
 This project demonstrates:
-- Clear task tracking via Trello board
+- Clear task tracking via Trello board (updated weekly for the engineering team)
-- Structured timeline using Gantt chart
+- Structured timeline using Gantt chart (updated weekly for management to ensure progress transparency)
+- Continuous alignment after meetings — promptly updating boss requests and new client requirements
-- Integration of technical and PM documentation
+- Integration of technical and project management documentation
-- Delivery of a complete ERP dashboard with user guide
+- Delivery of a complete ERP dashboard with a detailed user guide
+- Support for UAT testing, assisting in validating system functionality before release
 ---

 ## Tech Stack